chadmando/til/concepts/five-stages-of-the-dreyfus-model.md

 ## Reference

 [Pragmatic Thinking & Learning: Refactor Your Wetware](https://pragprog.com/titles/ahptl/pragmatic-thinking-and-learning/) by Andy Hunt; Version P9.0 May 2014 The Pragmatic Programmers, LLC; pp35-45

+The chapter in _Pragmatic Thinking & Learning_ that discusses the Dreyfus model is [available for free on their site](https://media.pragprog.com/titles/ahptl/chap2.pdf).